trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ![Links Detector Demo](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/03-links-detector-demo.gif)

 > ⚠️ Currently the application is in _experimental_ _Alpha_ stage and has [many issues and limitations](https://github.com/trekhleb/links-detector/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 So don't raise your expectations level too high until these issues are resolved 🤷🏻‍.
-Also, the purpose of this article is more about learning how to work with TensorFlow 2 Object Detection API rather than coming up with a production ready model.
+Also, the purpose of this article is more about learning how to work with TensorFlow 2 Object Detection API rather than coming up with a production-ready model.

 > In case if Python code blocks in this article will lack proper formatting on this platform feel free to [to read the article on GitHub](https://github.com/trekhleb/links-detector/blob/master/articles/printed_links_detection/printed_links_detection.md)

 ## 🤷🏻‍️ The Problem

-I work as a software engineer and on my own time I learn Machine Learning as a hobby.
+I work as a software engineer and in my own time, I learn Machine Learning as a hobby.
 But this is not the problem yet.

 I bought a printed book about Machine Learning recently and while I was reading through the first several chapters I've encountered many printed links in the text that looked like `https://tensorflow.org/` or `https://some-url.com/which/may/be/even/longer?and_with_params=true`.

 ![Printed Links](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/02-printed-links.jpg)

 I saw all these links, but I couldn't click on them since they were printed (thanks, cap!).
-To visit these links I needed to start typing them character by character in the browser's address bar, which was pretty annoying and error prone.
+To visit these links I needed to start typing them character by character in the browser's address bar, which was pretty annoying and error-prone.

 ## 💡 Possible Solution